idibidiart/graffalo/README.md

 However, the benefits in turning those entities into services are:

-  1. The Deal and Customer tables can be in different databases (or schemas) without overwhelming a single database when we need to scale.
+  1. The Deal and Customer tables can be in different databases without overwhelming a single database when we need to scale.
 Same for the Deal and Customer services.
   2. Maintenance of each service can be done easily, as each table doesn’t relate to anything else.

 ## Pagination